toinourio/chocopops/README.md

 - [X] : As a player, I don't want any error in the console bar
 - [ ] : As a player, I want to be stop when I go into the left wall
 - [X] : As a player, I want to have a ground when I start the game
-- [X] : As a player, I want to see ennemy
+- [X] : As a player, I want to see enemy
-- [ ] : As a player, I want to destroy ennemy when I shot them
+- [ ] : As a player, I want to destroy enemy when I shot them
-- [X] : As a ennemy, I want to move on one axe
+- [X] : As a enemy, I want to move on one axe
-- [ ] : As a player, I want to decrease my life when I am touch by an ennemy
+- [ ] : As a player, I want to decrease my life when I am touched by an enemy
 - [ ] : As a player, I want to decrease my life when I fall